-Furthermore, the Translation Committee has sought to conform the NWT to their religious traditions by replacing the cross of Christ with a torture stake.
+Furthermore, the Translation Committee sought to conform the NWT to their religious traditions by replacing the cross of Christ with a torture stake.
 Matthew 10:38, for example, has been altered to read, “And whoever does not accept his torture stake and follow after me is not worthy of me.”
 In Watchtower lore, the cross is a pagan symbol adopted by an apostate Christianity when Satan took control of the early church.
 Jehovah’s Witnesses view wearing a cross as a blatant act of idolatry.
-Conversely, Christians wear crosses as a reminder of what was at once the most brutal and beautiful act in redemptive history.
+Conversely, Christians wear crosses as a reminder of what was simultaneously the most brutal and beautiful act in redemptive history.

 Finally, the Watchtower Society claims that the Christian Scriptures have “been tampered with” in order to eliminate the name Jehovah from the text.
 In reality, it is the Translation Committee of the NWT that can rightly be accused of tampering.
-In well over two hundred cases the name Jehovah has been gratuitously inserted into the New Testament text.
-In passages such as Romans 10:13 this is done to obscure the unique deity of Christ.
+In well over two hundred cases, the name Jehovah has been gratuitously inserted into the New Testament text.
+In passages such as Romans 10:13, this is done to obscure the unique deity of Christ.
 In other passages, it is done under the pretext that referring to God as Lord rather than Jehovah is patently pagan.
-Ironically, in The Kingdom Interlinear Translation of the Greek Scriptures, Watchtower translators themselves fall into this “pagan” practice by translating the Greek word kurios as Lord even in cases where it specifically refers to the Father.
+Ironically, in the Kingdom Interlinear Translation of the Greek Scriptures, Watchtower translators themselves fall into this “pagan” practice by translating the Greek word kurios as Lord even in cases where it specifically refers to the Father.

 For these and a host of other reasons, Greek scholars across the board denounce the NWT.
 Dr. Julius Mantey, author of A Manual Grammar of the Greek New Testament, called the NWT a “shocking mistranslation,” and Dr. William Barclay characterized the translators themselves as “intellectually dishonest.”